 Silver King (known to many as the villain Ramses in the 2009 film Nacho Libre), while wrestling at an event at The Roundhouse in London on May 11, 2019, bounced off the ropes and delivered a jumping clothesline to Juventud Guerrera.
 After a near pinfall, Juventud kicked out.
 Silver King was now laying on his stomach with one arm dangling over Juventud but unable to get up fully even though wrestling logic dictates that Juventud was the one who supposedly should have been hurt after the maneuver.

 Before Silver King became unresponsive, his opponent tried lifting him to no avail.
 Why was he making it so difficult for Juventud to pick him up?
-Why was he acting as if he had just received a devastating finishing move?
+Why was he acting as if he had just received a devastating knockout blow?
 Silver King simply wasn’t cooperating.
-Instead of continuing to try to raise his comrade, which was becoming an impossibility, Guerrera decided to deliver a strong-style kick to his shoulder/chest area that echoed throughout the venue with a loud "whack!", pleasing many in the crowd.
+Instead of continuing to try to raise his comrade, which was becoming an impossibility, Juventud decided to deliver a strong-style kick to Silver King’s shoulder/chest area that echoed throughout the venue with a loud "whack!", pleasing many in the crowd.

-Afterward, Silver King just laid face down unresponsive on the mat.
-With Juventud unable to turn him over despite several attempts, he seemed confused.
+Afterward, the masked luchador just laid face down unresponsive on the mat.
+With a seemingly confused Juventud unable to turn him over despite several attempts.
 You could almost imagine him saying the words, "What’s going on?" while looking toward referee Black Terry for some guidance.
-Inexplicably, the referee continued to urge Silver King to get up and seemed to see no reason to stop the match.
+Inexplicably, the referee continued to urge Silver King to get up and saw no reason to stop the match.

 "It seemed to be part of the show at first," a member of the live audience shared with Camden New Journal, "but then he didn’t get up – and then the medical team was on the stage.
 Everybody was cleared out, and lots of police and ambulances were there."